oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 See :ref:`insertvecwithnumpy` for an example of using an input type handler.

-If you are using python-oracledb Thick mode with older versions of Oracle Client libraries than 23ai, see this
+If you are using python-oracledb Thick mode with Oracle Client 21c or earlier, see this :ref:`section <vector_thick_mode_old_client>`.
-:ref:`section <vector_thick_mode_old_client>`.

 See `vector.py <https://github.com/oracle/python-oracledb/tree/main/
 samples/vector.py>`__ for a runnable example.